dashpay/docs/introduction/features.rst

 The PrivateSend process works like this:

 #.
 PrivateSend begins by breaking your transaction inputs down into
    standard denominations.
-These denominations are 0.01 Dash, 0.1 DASH, 1 DASH and 10 DASH -- much like the paper money you use every day.
+These denominations are 0.001, 0.01, 0.1, 1
+   and 10 DASH -- much like the paper money you use every day.
 #.
 Your wallet then sends requests to specially configured software
    nodes on the network, called "masternodes".
 These masternodes are informed then that you are interested in mixing a certain